Information Warfare Students Create Mural for Base Chapel

+PENSACOLA, Fla. – The Corry Station Chapel in Pensacola, Fla., recently unveiled “Starry Dream,” a new mural in the Fellowship Hall of the chapel.

-Information Systems Technician 3rd Class Marisa Alberty and Information Systems Technician 3rd Class Yasmine Allen pose with Lt.
-Cmdr.
-Jason Turner, chaplain for Information Warfare Training Command (IWTC) Corry Station, in front of the Starry Dream mural the IT students painted after completing their schooling and awaiting transfer.
+The Starry Dream mural was painted by Information Systems Technician 3rd Class Marisa Alberty and Information Systems Technician 3rd Class Yasmine Allen, who were students at Information Warfare Training Command (IWTC) Corry Station.

+Allen, who took the lead in designing and painting the centerpiece of the mural, wanted to create something that would inspire and catch the eye of those who enter the room.
+Drawing inspiration from Van Gogh's famous "Starry Night," she incorporated elements of his art style into the mural, resulting in a dream-like depiction of the night sky over Pensacola.

+“The school houses on Corry Station can get stressful for students so it takes you away from that environment and, in my opinion, captivates you” said Allen.

 |Date Taken: